 Join the 5,000 others that have their pet microchipped every single week and ensure that if your beloved pet goes missing, they can be returned to you quickly and safely.

-By 2016 it will be a legal requirement that every dog in the UK is chipped and that the chip details are kept up to date by the owner or keeper of the dog.
+In April 2016 it became a legal requirement that every dog in the UK is chipped and that the chip details are kept up to date by the owner or keeper of the dog.

 The procedure is quick and painless, involving a chip (the size of a grain of rice) being inserted under the skin using a specialist device.
 Its biocompatible glass covering prevents it from being rejected from the body, and your pet’s tissue will grow around it to stop it from moving under the skin.

 Your pet will be scanned using a specialist scanner which will detect the chip that holds a unique number.
 It is under this number that your contact details will be stored on a national database.

 At Stanhope Park Veterinary Hospital we are now using the new Micro-ID mini-chip from Happy-Pet, which is the smallest microchip on the market and means a smaller needle is needed for implanting it.